webaverse/docs/docs/create/mounts.md

 ![Select the sitting bone](/img/mountbone.jpg)

+**Minting**

+> Note: Minting vehicles and mounts is currently disabled right now

-Afterwords export the model as a .glb and drag it into https://webaverse.com/mounts.
+Afterwords export the model as a .glb and drag it into https://webaverse.com/mint.

 The system will ask for the sit bone name for the mount and then the walk animation name.
 Input the names for both and preview to see if you're able to ride around your NFT mount before minting.
 Have fun!